 Filing time limit exceeded

 Most payers need that your medical claims are submitted within a limited time period.
 Delays can cause claims to be rejected or denied.
 Reworking denied or rejected claims for incorrect information or inaccurate coding can cause delays.
-So, it is important that the coding and billing is done accurately the first time.
-This is why many practices have now moved to outsourcing their medical coding and billing to responsible, professional medical billing companies that specialize in coding and billing.
+So, it is important that the coding and billing are done accurately the first time.
+This is why many practices have now moved to outsource their medical coding and billing to responsible, professional medical billing companies that specialize in coding and billing.

 Healthcare billing involves a large number of people and processes as well as a high level of expertise to make it work well.
 Not all healthcare providers have the resources to do it efficiently.
 So let’s take a look at How Billing Audits can help you recover Lost Revenue